-With punch-down blocks, single-strand 24 or 26 AWG phone wires are impaled ("punched down") on lugs which in turn are connected to the components of the phone system either through more solid wire or by bringing groups of the lugs together to 50-pin (i.e., 25-pair) connectors and going from there either to other punch-down blocks or to the components of the phone system through one or more bundled cable(s).
+With punch-down blocks, single-strand (i.e., solid conductor) 24 or 26 AWG phone wires are impaled ("punched down") on lugs which in turn are connected to the components of the phone system either through more solid wire or by bringing groups of the lugs together to 50-pin (i.e., 25-pair) connectors and going from there either to other punch-down blocks or to the components of the phone system through one or more bundled cable(s).
 You "punch-down" the wire on the lugs of the punch-down blocks (hence the name) using a punch-down tool such as the AT&T Type AT-8762D.

-Note You will have to either create custom wiring as described under "Building custom wiring to plug directly into the back of the CPU" on page 9 or use the RJ11-to-50-pin cables described in "Adding RJ11-to-50-pin adapter cables" on page 10 to bring the lines from the rear of the NexPath Telephony Server to your punch-down blocks.
+Note You will have to either create custom wiring as described under "Details about telephone wiring connections to the NexPath Telephony Server" on page 10 or use the RJ11-to-50-pin cables described in "Using RJ11-to-50-pin adapter cables (recommended)" on page 11 to bring the lines from the rear of the NexPath Telephony Server to your punch-down blocks.
+Be advised that using solid wire for crimping to RJ-11 style connectors is unreliable with moderate temperature variations and/or mechanical stresses.